-- Some landlords expressed concerns with the level of disrepair within social housing managed by the council and why they are not included within the scheme.
-It was explained that social housing has its own regulations that have to be complied with.
-Another landlord raised concerns that this impacts them as poorer social housing stock leads to increased need for private renting which incurs costs. - Safeagent would also strongly advise against any proposals which imply a parity of approach between the PRS and the social rented sector, explaining that social landlords are publicly funded and have wider responsibilities in the community with social purpose, whereas PRs landlords and agents should only be responsible for managing this within their properties and not wider social issues. - An anonymous response also stated that social rented housing is excluded from this licensing even though they are the "largest landlords in Luton".
+• Some landlords expressed concerns with the level of disrepair within social housing managed by the council and why they are not included within the scheme.

+It was explained that social housing has their own regulations they have to comply with, although another landlord raised concerns that this impacts them as poorer social housing stock leads to increased need for private renting which incurs costs.

+• SafeAgent would also strongly advise against any proposals which imply a parity of approach between the PRS and the social rented sector.

+They explained that social landlords are publicly funded and have wider responsibilities in the community with social purpose, whereas PRs landlords and agents should only be responsible for managing this within their properties and not wider social issues.

+• An anonymous response also stated that social rented housing is excluded from this licensing even though they are the 'largest landlords in Luton''.